reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

 ## tasks

-- Take the canSAS dictionary and strip from all non-reflectemetry content.
+- Take the canSAS dictionary and strip from all non-reflectometry content.
-  (A. Nelsen volonteered for this)
+  (A. Nelsen volunteered for this)

-# Steep vs. flat hirarchical structure
+# Steep vs. flat hierarchical structure

 There are various ways to represent physical quantities and related parameters.
 As an example the wavelength of the incident radiation was discussed.

 (Suggestions not compatible with YAML or HDF are not shown here.)

-The hirarchical approach:
+The hierarchical approach:

     wavelength:
         value:            for a monochromatic beam